-Shelby Knighten graduated valedictorian from the School of Education at the University of Mississippi, where he was a Taylor Medalist and a fellow of the inaugural cohort of the Mississippi Excellence in Teaching Program.
-A member of UM’s Sally McDonnell Barksdale Honors College, Shelby defended his senior thesis on the need for a coherent high school literature curriculum in the United States and the current sources of incoherency that hinder this goal.
-During his final semester at UM, Shelby was awarded the university’s outstanding student teacher award from the Mississippi Association of Colleges of Teacher Education.
+Shelby graduated valedictorian from the School of Education at the University of Mississippi, where he was a Taylor Medalist and a fellow of the inaugural cohort of the Mississippi Excellence in Teaching Program.
+As a member of UM’s Sally McDonnell Barksdale Honors College, he defended his senior thesis on the need for a coherent high school literature curriculum in the United States and the current sources of incoherency that hinder this goal.
+During his final semester at UM, he was awarded the university’s outstanding student teacher award from the Mississippi Association of Colleges of Teacher Education.

-After completing his BAEd. in English with additional licensure in French and theatre, Shelby taught in Mississippi public schools.
-He has teaching experience in all secondary age groups in both city and county schools.
+After completing his BAEd. in English with additional licensure in French and theatre, Shelby taught in Mississippi public (state) high schools.
+He has teaching experience at every level of secondary education, including advanced, inclusion (special educational needs), mixed-ability, and traditional courses in city and county schools.
 As a literature teacher for the International Baccalaureate Diploma Programme, his classes achieved a 100 percent course pass rate based on composite marks from the IB’s series of assessments.
-Most recently, Shelby wrote the English curriculum and part of the science curriculum for Team 36, an organization he helped charter as an undergraduate at UM which provided ACT preparation classes to students in under-resourced schools in Mississippi.

 During the summer holidays, Shelby undertook graduate work at Middlebury College’s Bread Loaf School of English.
 His work was supported by Phi Kappa Phi’s Love of Learning Grant, the Methodist Foundation of Mississippi Scholarship, and Bread Loaf memorial scholarships in honor of John M. Kirk, Jr. and Charles Orr.
-He completed his master’s degree in English at Bread Loaf’s Lincoln College campus, Oxford University, this past summer as an inaugural Roxanne McCormick Leighton Scholar.
+He completed his master’s degree in English at Bread Loaf’s Lincoln College campus, Oxford University, as an inaugural Roxanne McCormick Leighton Scholar.
+Each year of his doctorate, he has continued to further his subject knowledge by taking additional graduate seminars in English literature.

 Shelby is a proud member of the honor societies of Phi Beta Kappa, Phi Kappa Phi, and Pi Delta Phi.